-You know what makes me really mad?
+You know what drives me crazy?
 When people perpetuate the idea that anal sex is dirty and painful and something women only ‘do for their boyfriends’.
-While anal sex can be accidentally dirty, can be painful if incorrectly prepared, and can be something people do to please a partner, they leave out all the fun stuff!
-They fail to mention how freaking awesome it can be!
+While anal sex can be accidentally dirty, can be painful if incorrectly prepared and can be something people do to please a partner, they leave out all the fun stuff!
+They fail to mention how freaking awesome it can be.

 For many, anal sex is pleasurable.
 There are a whole bunch of nerve endings in your butt that get stimulated.
-For some people, you have prostate stimulation and for some people you can get indirect G-spot stimulation from the right angle or just experience the feeling of fullness in every available hole.
+For men, you have prostate stimulation and for women you can sometimes get indirect g-spot stimulation from the right angle or just experience the feeling of fullness in every available hole.
 While it is great to try different kinks that your partner loves, there is no shame in enjoying anal sex for yourself.
 I know my partner enjoys giving it, which enhances my own experience, but I’m having anal sex because it feels good for me.
+It feels naughty, and I love it.
 I also love exploring his butt and hearing his moans of pleasure.

 If I haven’t convinced you to try it, I implore you to seriously consider venturing to the anal side.
 Even if it just a solo trial, just see what the big deal is about, and hopefully you’ll enjoy it.
 It’s okay if you don’t, but don’t hate it just because you haven’t tried it.